Ostorlab/benchmarks/mobile/harmony/oxo-harmony-ben13/README.md

    privileged request codes
 4. Runtime verification of caller trust when privileged service methods execute

-### Why This Is Different From `oxo-harmony-ben5`

-`oxo-harmony-ben5` demonstrates a manually written exported service with an RPC stub that lacks caller checks.

-This benchmark keeps the same underlying access-control failure but presents it through a more specific and realistic implementation pattern:

-- a real Harmony IDL contract
-- a real generated stub class
-- a real generated proxy class used by external clients

-That difference matters because teams may incorrectly assume generated IPC code already enforces security policy, when in reality permissions still need to be declared and caller trust still needs to be validated explicitly.

 ### Example Vulnerable Service Declaration (`module.json5`)

 ```json5